Alex Oriakhi

-Alex Oriakhi Jr. (pronounced "Or-e-ah-ki"; born June 21, 1990) is an American former professional basketball player.
+Alexander Ayemere Oriakhi Jr. (pronounced "Or-e-ah-ki"; born June 21, 1990) is an American former professional basketball player.
 He was the starting center for the Connecticut Huskies' 2010–11 NCAA championship team.
 He transferred to the University of Missouri for his senior year.
 He was selected with the 57th overall pick in the 2013 NBA draft by the Phoenix Suns.

 Early life

 Oriakhi attended and played in 2004–05 at the Fessenden School (a K-9 school) in West Newton, Massachusetts for coach Pete Sanderson.
 Oriakhi played at Brooks School before playing for the Tilton School in Tilton, New Hampshire.
 As a senior, he was named a McDonald's All-American as well as a second-team Parade All-American and the Gatorade player of the year for New Hampshire.

 Considered a five-star recruit by Rivals.com, Oriakhi was listed as the No. 3 center and the No. 21 player in the nation in 2009.

 Oriakhi chose the University of Connecticut to play for Hall of Fame coach Jim Calhoun.